leejoonli/Tax-Estimator/README.md

 A tax estimator application for the 2023 tax year based off the tax estimator on the IRS website.
 Made using C++, Dear ImGui, and Microsoft Visual Studio.
 Aimed for a streamlined approach to calculating an estimate of taxes owed for the year.

+> This is created with DirectX 12 in mind.
+If this application does not work for you, this could be a potential reason why.

 # Technologies Used

 - C++